Adhivp/Judica/README.md

 - **Secure and Private**: All data is encrypted to ensure privacy and security.
 - **User-Friendly Interface**: A chat-like interface allows for smooth and intuitive navigation.

-views.py` file.
-This code handles the logic for AI-powered judgments and dispute resolutions.
+`AI_courtroom/views.py` file.
+This code handles the logic for AI-powered judgments(LLMWARE) and dispute resolutions.

 ## Getting Started